-In addition to federal and state aid, the College sponsors a number of its own programs which are coordinated with and are used to supplement the federal and state programs.
-Financial aid and scholarship programs administered by the College include:
+In addition to federal and state aid, the college sponsors a number of its own programs which are coordinated with and are used to supplement the federal and state programs.
+A student's individual financial aid from all financial aid grant and scholarship programs administered by the college (excluding the Talent Incentive Program (TIP)) will not exceed the cost of tuition.
+Financial aid and scholarship programs administered by the college include: